Department Chair: Elaine Rutherford

 351 Senior Studio Thesis.
 (4)

 A seminar in which students learn how to develop and present their major thesis.
 Discuss topic selection, content, and working processes.
 They will learn to explore and discuss professional practices.
 Fall.
-Prerequisite: 248.
+Prerequisite: All 100 and 200 level requirements for the major.

 362 Digital Video II.
 (4)

-Advanced camera, lighting, and sound recording techniques.
-In addition to Final Cut Pro, other advanced software are introduced: After Effects, Pro Tools, DVD Studio Pro and Cleaner.
+Advanced camera, lighting, sound, and editing techniques.
+In addition to Final Cut Pro, other advanced software are introduced: After Effects, Pro Tools, and DVD Studio Pro.
 Prerequisite: 262.
 Spring.

 371 Individual Learning Project.
 (1-4)